In some stories, it's not enough for the hero and villain to be long lost brothers

 - Almost every single character from the Tenchi Muyo!
 Ryo-Ohki!
 OVA is related in some vague way.
 Of the show's huge cast, there are probably only about three characters that aren't a part of that tree: Tenchi's two school-mates, and Doctor Clay.

 - Alright, Mahou Sensei Negima!.
-I'm just going to put this whole thing in spoilers: Negi and Asuna are related by blood, and Negi's dad's group has ties to Asuna, Konoka, Evangeline, Takamichi, and the Headmaster.
+The whole thing deserves spoilers: Negi and Asuna are related by blood, and Negi's dad's group has ties to Asuna, Konoka, Evangeline, Takamichi, and the Headmaster.
 Konoka's bodyguard/love interest Setsuna is the sempai of now-villainous Tsukuyomi.
 Chao is a time traveling descendent of Negi's, and helped create Chachamaru with Hakase.
-Zazie's Evil Twin sister is an underling of one of the Big Bad's allies*, Yuuna's mom was revealed to be a mage, and Misora was in on magic to begin with, as was Mana.
-While not everyone is related, but at this rate, it won't take long.
+Zazie's Evil Twin sister is an underling of one of the Big Bad's alliesnote , Yuuna's mom was revealed to be a mage, and Misora was in on magic to begin with, as was Mana.

 - Hayate the Combat Butler seems to have everyone related by convoluted means.
 Given that it's an Unwanted Harem..